JamesVentures/james/README.md

     mapping (address => address) public memberAddressByDelegateKey;
 ```

-The `exists` field is set to `true` when a member is accepted and remains `true` even if a member redeems 100% of their shares.
-It is used to prevent overwriting existing members (who may have ragequit all their shares).
+The `exists` field is set to `true` when a member is accepted and remains `true` even if a member redeems 100% of their bonds.
+It is used to prevent overwriting existing members (who may have ragequit all their bonds).

 For additional security, members can optionally change their `delegateKey` (used for submitting and voting on proposals) to a different address by calling `updateDelegateKey`.
 The `memberAddressByDelegateKey` stores the member's address by the `delegateKey` address.